Charlie-OBrien/charlie-obrien/README.md

 ![github-header-image](https://user-images.githubusercontent.com/23325500/223582668-81f4e4ed-7542-4dcc-a44e-d8b98f799b43.png)

-I am a graduate of New Brunswick Community College's Information Technology: Programmer Analyst program.
+I am Charles O'Brien a graduate of New Brunswick Community College's Information Technology: Programmer Analyst program.
 I have 3 years of experiance as a Full Stack Developer.
 Feel free to browse my repos.
 Some of them are simple "cheat sheet" style projects that I refer back to when I am stuck or when I need a simple project to use as a template for my own learning.

 Skills: React, React Native, JavaScript, .Net, MongoDB, SQL, PL/SQL, Python and Java